FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 	$$
 	|| A x - b || < |\varepsilon|
 	$$
-	if it is positive then the stopping test is
+	if it is positive, then the stopping test is
 	$$
 	|| A x - b || < \frac{|\varepsilon|}{|| A x_{0} - b ||}
 	$$